 - Reduced monthly costs

-- Higher standard of call routing and transmission
+- A higher standard of call routing and transmission

 - Able to scale up easily as business grows

-- High quality data and video transmission available
+- High-quality data and video transmission are available

-Small to medium businesses are obviously looking to control costs, so might be swayed by the low initial cost of the analog system.
+Small to medium businesses are obviously looking to control costs, so the low initial cost of the analog system might sway them.
 Before you make your decision consider ongoing costs and limitations.
 If you see your business expanding in the near future remember the analog system has limited expandable capability.